Content marketing is how we reach our prospects and customers today. I’m a fan! I even wrote a book about content

 Visual content marketing helps attract the right people to your website, your cause, your offers.

 Keep scrolling for examples of the most-common types of visual marketing we can find on the web today.

 Visual content marketing: article image examples

-At the top of every blog article at Big Brand System, I include a piece of visual content marketing like these:
+At the top of every blog article on this site, I include a piece of visual content marketing like these:

 These article images do a few things really well: